simon-forb/mll-docker/README.md

     as mentioned in the output above (i.e., a plot in the `plots` directory, a graph in the `dot` directory and an (optimized) LLVM program in the `llvm` directory with the name `helloworld-O3.ll`.
 - [Open the website](http://localhost:8888/lab/tree/HelloWorld.ipynb) `localhost:8888` in your browser.
 If required, provide the password `ml`.
 - Run the notebook `HelloWorld` located at the root of the file tree on the left-hand side.
+You can also alter some values, e.g., change the graph or the function.
   - **Please Confirm III:** There should be no errors.
 You should see a function plot and a graph below the respective cells.
 There should be an (optimized) LLVM program in the directory `llvm` with the name `helloworld-O3.ll`.